MischaU8/yumyum/modelling/create-a-beveled-grenade-pattern_KAWm5ckDMDA.md

-yum yum Floyd here with a quick look at creating a beveled grenade pattern in plasticity start by creating a profile curve revolve it to create a sheet then patch it to create a solid use the isopram tool to create three new
+yum yum Floyd here with a quick look at creating a beveled grenade pattern in
+Plasticity start by creating a profile curve revolve it to create a sheet then patch it to create a solid use the isopram tool to create three new